 Try one of these arts and crafts experience days, and find yourself a new hobby, or try something you never thought you’d ever get the chance to.
 There are so many choices, and each one is unique as you are – try them all, and you’ll never be bored again!

 There are so many options (blow glass, make candles, take a drawing class, even learn how to design and draw street art!) that you’ll be able to really let your artistic side run free!
 This is an incredible day out, whatever option you go for.

 Fancy yourself as the next Van Gogh or do you have the talents of a two-year-old?
 Either way, brush up on your skills with a range of drawing and painting classes.
 An expert artist will be on hand to share tips and tricks to take your efforts from passable to masterpiece.

-Here's a suggestion:Could there be any better venue for a drawing class than London's Victoria and Albert Museum (V&A)?
+Food for thought:Could there be any better venue for a drawing class than London's Victoria and Albert Museum (V&A)?
 This practical workshop teaches you about shading, lines, tones, scales, positioning, sizing, and more.
 You'll have ample opportunity to put this newfound knowledge into practice.

 Sewing and dressmaking

 If you’re into fashion, then perhaps a felt hat making course would be the ideal way to celebrate that fact.
 Or perhaps combine your love of making clothing with the fun and very ‘now’ idea of looking back to the 1940s and 1950s, and make vintage clothing from scratch, just the way your mother, grandmother, or great grandmother did it!
 Or why not try dressmaking?
 Superb!
 And of course, you get to take the clothes home with you afterwards to enjoy forever.